 Understanding inferred instances

 When computing sustained use discounts for predefined machine types, Compute Engine gives you the maximum available discount using inferred instances.
-An inferred instance combines multiple, non-overlapping instances in the same zone into a single instance for billing.
+An inferred instance combines multiple, non-overlapping instances in the same region into a single instance for billing.
 With inferred usage, you are more likely to qualify for sustained use discounts.
-Non-overlapping instances running the same predefined machine type in the same zone are combined to create one or more inferred instances.
+Non-overlapping instances running the same predefined machine type in the same region are combined to create one or more inferred instances.

 The example below shows a customer's usage that comprises five distinct instances.
 The instances are combined to find the smallest number of simultaneous running instances, which are called "inferred instances".
 In this example, Compute Engine combines the instances to make three inferred instances with the longest possible duration.
 Compute Engine then calculates sustained use discounts based on the percentage of time that each of these inferred instances were running.